 BIBLICAL FOUNDATIONS FOR MINISTRY

-A new course, designed to help equip people for ministry, offered by Morling College, and hosted by Orange Baptist Church and Wagga Wagga Baptist Church.
+A training and equipping course offered by Morling College and hosted by Orange Baptist Church.

-The programme has been designed in conjunction with the Western Districts Baptist Association and Riverina Baptists for Christ, to give Christians in the Central West and the Riverina an opportunity to deepen their biblical understanding, as well as providing the tools necessary to strengthen their current and future ministries.
+The programme has been designed in conjunction with the Western Districts Baptist Association, to give Christians in the Central West an opportunity to deepen their biblical understanding, as well as providing the tools necessary to strengthen their current and future ministries.

-The course is made up of eight subjects, delivered in Orange and Wagga as blended intensive units, one subject per semester in each centre across a four-year period.
+The course is made up of eight subjects, delivered in Orange as blended intensive units, one subject per semester, across a four-year period.

 - Old Testament Foundations (OT001)